abrar-nazib/notes/tools/Vagrant/README.md

 vagrant status [VM]         #will check the status of the specified virtual machine vagrant halt [VM]           #will stop the VM specified, if none specified, will stop all of the vms listed in the config.
                             #No data will be lost in this process
-vagrant reload [VM]         #will restart the virtual machine reading the vagrantfile vagrant suspend [VM]        #will suspend the VM specified, if none specified, will suspend all of the vms listed in the config. vagrant resume [VM]         #will resume the VM specified, if none specified, will resume all of the vms listed in the config vagrant destroy [VM]        #will destroy the VM specified, if none specified, will destroy all of the vms listed in the config
+vagrant reload [VM]
+                     # will restart the virtual machine reading the vagrantfile and make necessary changes

+vagrant suspend [VM]        #will suspend the VM specified, if none specified, will suspend all of the vms listed in the config. vagrant resume [VM]         #will resume the VM specified, if none specified, will resume all of the vms listed in the config vagrant destroy [VM]        #will destroy the VM specified, if none specified, will destroy all of the vms listed in the config